FlukeAndFeather/cetaceanbcg/README.md

 Following publication, please cite this compendium as:

 > Czapanskiy, M. F., Ponganis, P. J., Fahlbusch, J. A., and Goldbogen,
-> J. A. (2021). *Compendium of R code and data for “An
+> J. A. (2022). *Compendium of R code and data for “An
 > accelerometer-derived ballistocardiogram method for detecting
 > heartrates in free-ranging marine mammals”*.
-Accessed 03 Dec 2021.
+Accessed 28 Apr 2022.

 ## Contents